 6. Create a Culture of Collaboration, Not Competition

 The ultimate goal of teamwork is to foster collaboration but sometimes it might turn into a competition when you’ve multiple teams.
-Employers often make the mistake of comparing teams with each other which is indeed a very bad practice.
+Employers often make the mistake of comparing teams with each other which is indeed a terrible practice.

 7. Review Team Performance and Extend Support

 Keeping a close eye on the performance of your teams should be one of the top priorities of an HR leader.
-Here I’m not saying that you should ask for daily reports from the team leaders but see if they’re able to keep up the constant workflow.
+Here I’m not saying that you should ask for daily reports from the team leaders but see if they can keep up the constant workflow.

-There could be times when any of your teams could be facing issues that could be both technical or maybe any of the members might have some personal issues for which they’re not able to contribute much.
+There could be times when any of your teams could be facing issues that could be both technical, or maybe any of the members might have some personal matters for which they’re not able to contribute much.
 In such cases, you should be more considerate and interact more with the team members to find a feasible solution.
-When you extend your support to your teams it firmly establishes your leadership stature and would fill your employees with the confidence that they need to overcome any obstacle in their path.
+When you extend support to your teams, it firmly establishes your leadership stature.
+At the same time, it fills them with the confidence that they need to overcome any obstacle in their path.

 Teamwork is all about bringing in your employees and helping them set the tune with each other.
-The above were some of the points that I believe an HR leader should look into if they want to take teamwork in their workplace to greater heights.
+The above were some of the points that I believe an HR leader should consider if they want to take teamwork in their workplace to greater heights.

-However, if you feel I have missed any point and would like to add it, then we would love to hear it from you in the comments below.
+However, if you feel I have missed any point and would like to add it, we would love to hear your thoughts.